h-e-g/CNN_aDNA/README.md

-Performing simulations (hierarchical file structure):
+On performing simulations (hierarchical file structure):
 Read 'ABC_SLIM.sh' for details on running simulations

 Simulation parameters are defined in SETTINGS.sh (e.g., number of jobs and number of simulations per job).
 Check SETTINGS.sh file for full list of pre-defined parameters.